FKandie/simple-shoppinglist/README.md

-# simple-shoppinglist
+# Shopping list
-This a simple shipping list for beginners in Front end development.
+Its a simple shopping List app that I have created with Html,Css and Javascript.